-- Make sure the disconnect is off and confirm there is no power on the distribution block on the electrical panel.

-- Pull Compressor fuses.

-- Trip the blower/fan motor starter.

-- Turn power on.
-Check and make sure the power at the distribution block is the same as the power requirements on the data sticker that is on the electrical panel. - Put an amp meter on one of the legs for the blower/ fan motor.
-Confirm the amperage is in line with the data sticker. - Reset the manual motor starter for the blower/fan. - Make sure the blower/fan is going in the correct direction.
-(Should be blowing air at you when your standing in front of it) - If it is going the wrong direction, then you need to switch the phases.
+- Make sure the disconnect is off and confirm there is no power on the distribution block on the electrical panel. - Pull Compressor fuses. - Turn power on.
+Check and make sure the power at the distribution block is the same as the power requirements on the data sticker that is on the electrical panel. - Make sure the compressor is going in the correct direction. - If it is going the wrong direction, then you need to switch the phases.
 You will need to switch two of the legs that you supplied to the distribution block.
-The rotation on the blower/fan is rotating the same direction of the compressor, that was set at the factory.
-So, if the blower/fan is operating in the correct direction then your compressor will be as well.
 Make sure to turn the power off before switching the phase.
 Confirm there is no power with an electrical meter then make the switch.
-Turn the blower/fan motor start off and then turn the power back on.
-Check for power and then pull in the blower/fan motor starter back on and record the amperage.
-Confirm the rotation is correct. - The factory temp setting is 120°F. If you would like to change the temperature, then now is the time.
-(It can be done later as well, NEVER SET HIGHER THAN 160°F). - · Turn power off. - Double check to make sure all the air is out of the water line so the heat pump doesn't get air bound. - Pump Test With the compressor fuses pulled and the blower/fan motor starter in the off, (tripped), position.
-Turn the power back on.
-See figure #1, Press the orange by-pass button on the pump relay to operate the water pump.
-You should be able to hear the water flowing through the system.
-If not, there is a good chance the system is air bound and the air needs to be removed before starting the compressor.
-Turn power back off after test. - Install compressor fuses and turn the blower/fan motor starter back on. - Turn power back on and the heat pump will start within 5 minutes if there is a call for heating. - Once the compressor starts, make sure to record the amperage and that is doesn't exceed the amperage on the data sticker. - Measure the temperature on the water in and water out lines.
+Confirm the rotation is correct. - The factory temp setting is 125°F. If you would like to change the temperature, then now is the time.
+(It can be done later as well, NEVER SET HIGHER THAN 160°F). - Turn power off. - Double check to make sure all the air is out of the water line so the heat pump doesn't get air bound. - Pump Test With the compressor fuses pulled Turn the power back on.
+See figure #1.
+Press the orange by-pass button on the pump relay to operate the water pump.
+You should be able to hear the water flowing through the system. and see a flow rate on the HMI/ Love control (PLC or Basic Controls) If not, there is a good chance the system is air bound and the air needs to be removed before starting the compressor.
+Turn power back off after test. - Turn power back on and the heat pump will start within 5 minutes if there is a call for heating. - Once the compressor starts, make sure to record the amperage and that is doesn't exceed the amperage on the data sticker. - Measure the temperature on the water in and water out lines.
 After the unit has been running for 15 minutes, there should be a temp rise of 5°F or more. - Confirm the Flow rate on the water side is correct (see manual for flow rates)